HaoZeke/hugo-theme-hello-friend-ng-hz/README.md

 - twitter
 - youtube
 - goodreads
+- calendly
+- google scholar
+- orcid
+- publons

-If you need another one, just open an issue or create a pull request with your wished icon. :)
+If you need another one, just open an issue or create a pull request with the desired icon. :)

 ## Known issues